davetron5000/wtf-is-a-webpack/markdown/css.md

 (Refreshingly free of dependencies)

 Much of the styling we've added is pretty simple stuff, so we'll let Tachyons handle all that for us.
-We *do* want to set up some basic layout in `css/styles.css`, so replace that with:
+We'll leave the font setting in `css/styles.css` just to demonstrate that we can merge our styles with Tachyons'.
+Replace all of `css/styles.css`
+with:

 !CREATE_FILE css/styles.css
-body {
+html {
-  margin-left: auto;
-  margin-right: auto;
-  width: 800px;
+  font-family: avenir next, avenir, helvetica, sans-serif;
 }
 !END CREATE_FILE